 The Pandemic has opened our eyes and made us all more aware and more sensitive to the importance of our Mental Health.
 Millennials have entered our workplaces and shown us how strongly they prioritize work-life balance and that they are sometimes willing to leave an employer that doesn’t respect their right to that balance.
 Work-life balance is increasingly taking precedence over wages when employees are considering changing employers.

 The right to “disconnect” refers to employees’ ability to fully break from work and not engage in work-related communications outside of work hours.
 Europe has led the way in instituting the employees’ right to disconnect.
-France’s right to disconnect came into force January 2017, it refers to employers’ obligation to stop encroaching on their employees’ personal and family lives with calls and emails.
+France’s right to disconnect came into force on January 2017, setting out requirements for regulating a company’s use of digital tools during employees’ rest periods & leaves of absence, including personal and family leaves.